DeliciousD/Shroom_ID/README.md

 Additionally, many databases and applications do not specify geographic region, hence you will not find many of the species in the UK

-For this database I a combination of my own images from foraging and use a web image scraping tool (https://github.com/DeliciousD/Image_scraper)
+For this database I a combination of my own images acquired while foraging and a image scraping tool (https://github.com/DeliciousD/Image_scraper)
-I have developed to retrieve hundreds of images for around 150 UK mushroom species
+I have developed to retrieve around 400 hundred images from several search engines, of roughly 150 UK mushroom species

+While grabbing whatever results a search engine spits out typically would not make for a good dataset, the fact that we can specify an exact match to a mushrooms Binomial name, greatly enhances the dataset quality.

 ________ further notes on dataset _____________